vsc-eco/docs/docs/Introduction.md

 We have various example contracts/ applications that can be used as inspiration for your development journey.
 [You can see the full list here](./references/examples.md).

+### FAQ

+The most frequently asked questions get a spot in our FAQ document.
+This should be your entrypoint in case you are stuck.
+[Checkout the document here](./discussions/FAQ.md)

 ## The architecture

 Here we give you an overview of the VSC architecture.
 This is important to understand the underlying principles of the VSC network.